LuyzaDomingos/starwarsAPI/README.md

-# Star Wars  API
+# :star::gun::princess: Star Wars  API

-Construindo api do star wars
+Star Wars REST API  - Planets

+# :pencil2:About the Project

+This project is abou
+# :page_with_curl: Features

+# :rocket: External API

+# :hammer_and_pick: Tools and Tecnology

+# :computer::gear: Setup